Recombinant human DKK-1 protein (Qk068)

 DKK1 protein exhibits a structured composition.
 It includes an N-terminal signal peptide directing its secretion, a conserved cysteine-rich domain (CRD) crucial for disulfide bond formation, and a linker connecting the CRD to the C-terminal region.
 This C-terminal region interacts with other proteins and is implicated in the overall conformation and function of DKK-1.
 Specific amino acid residues within the CRD and C-terminal regions are vital for DKK-1’s inhibitory effect on the Wnt signaling pathway [15].

 Notably, DKK-1’s inhibition of the Wnt pathway proves indispensable for anterior development, disrupting posterior patterning in vertebrates.
 This is evident in mice lacking DKK1 expression, where a deficiency leads to the absence of head formation [2,16].
-Collectively, these molecular and functional insights underscore DKK-1’s intricate role in cellular processes and its potential as a valuable tool in manipulating cellular behaviour in diverse experimental settings.
+Collectively, these molecular and functional insights underscore DKK-1’s intricate role in cellular processes and its potential as a valuable tool in manipulating cellular behavior in diverse experimental settings.

 Additional resources